 How long have you been in business and who owns the company?

 Rocky Mountain Cycle Tours has been in business since 1977 and is a family owned and operated adventure travel company.
 Directors Peter & Claudia Weiland are actively involved in guiding trips in Western Canada to provide a first class wilderness experience for our guests.
 No other tour company has a longer track record of guided cycling vacations in the Canadian Rockies.
-Known for our dedication to our product and attention to detail, we also facilitate customized programs for REI Adventures, Freshtracks, Creative Western Adventures, Active Journeys and we are a member of the American Express Reward program.
+Known for our dedication to our product and attention to detail, we also facilitate customized programs for REI Adventures, Experience Plus and Active Journeys and we are a member of the American Express Reward program.
 We can truly say we are the experts out here in Western Canada.

 What kind of trips are offered?

-31 years after our first Icefields Parkway trip Rocky Mountain Cycle Tours is proud to offer you a greater selection of cycling, mountain biking and multi-sport adventures in the Canadian Rockies and beyond than ever before.
-From proven favourites like "Best of the West" to exciting new journeys like "Islands in the Wild" our goal is to give you the adventure of a lifetime and memories that last forever.
+More than 3 decades after our first Icefields Parkway trip Rocky Mountain Cycle Tours is proud to offer you a greater selection of cycling, mountain biking and multi-sport adventures in the Canadian Rockies and beyond than ever before.
+From proven favourites like "Best of the West" to challenging newer trips like our Jasper Banff 500, our goal is to give you the adventure of a lifetime and memories that last forever.
 Take advantage of our experience out here!
 Explore with us by bike, on foot, by raft, sea kayak and even on snowshoes!